cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/API/content/post/publish-post.md

 ## Verifying the proof

-After creating or updating a post successfully, you can use `arweaveTxHash` to verify the proof, go to https://arweave.net/ + `arweaveTxHash`.
+After creating or updating a post successfully, you can use `arweaveTxHash` to verify the proof, go to `https://arweave.app/tx/${arweaveTxHash}`.